 A hard piezoelectric actuator (SMPL60W5T03R112, Steminc and Martins Inc, Miami, FL, USA) was used for each TPaD.
 Its thickness ($h_a$), density ($\rho_a$), and Young's Modulus ($E_a$) are 0.3 mm, 7.9 $g/cm^3$, and 84 $kN/mm^2$, respectively.
 Using these properties as well as those of the various TPaDs, the relation between the square of the amplification number ($n^2$) and the thickness ($h_p$), density ($\rho _p$), and Young's modulus ($E _p$) of glass are shown in Fig. \ref{amplification:subfig}.

-Assuming that the reflected impedance of the glass ($n^2 Z_{glass}$) is much greater than the actuator impedance ($Z_{actuator}$), and assuming that the glass impedances ($Z_{glass}$) of all the TPaDs are similar, the real power consumption $\Delta {P}$ of any two TPaDs may be compared as follows:
+Assuming that the reflected impedance of the glass ($n^2 Z_{glass}$) is much greater than the actuator impedance ($Z_{actuator}$), and assuming that the glass impedances ($Z_{glass}$) of all the TPaDs are similar, the real power consumption $\Delta {P}$ of any two TPaDs under a constant voltage supply may be compared as follows:

+where $\Delta {P_1}$, ${n_1}$, $\Delta {P_2}$, and ${n_2}$ are the real power consumption and the amplification number of one type of TPaD and another type of TPaD, respectively.
 Thus, as the amplification number decreases, the real power consumption increases (assuming a constant voltage source).

-Eq. \ref{eq:21} may be used to compare the expected power consumption of the various TPaDs against that of one reference, which is taken to be SLG\_0.4.
+Eq. \ref{eq:21} may be used to compare the expected power consumption of the various TPaDs against that of one reference, which is taken to be SLG\_0.56.
 This is shown in Fig. \ref{realPower_simulation}) and provides generally quite good agreement with experimental results.
-Thus, the effects of the thickness, density, and Young's modulus on the amplification number could be possible reasons why TPaDs with thick, dense, or stiff glass exhibit lower power efficiency in Figs. \ref{materials:subfig} and \ref{thickness:subfig}.
+Thus, the effects of thickness, density, and Young's modulus on the amplification number could be reasons why TPaDs with thick, dense, or stiff glass exhibit lower power efficiency in Figs. \ref{materials:subfig} and \ref{thickness:subfig}.